 If a child in Florida is held in a detention center after an evaluation by a Juvenile Probation Officer, the court must hold a detention hearing within 24 hours.
 This hearing will determine why a child is being detained and for how long.
 Typically, a child should not be held in a detention center for more than 21 days.

-It is imperative to seek guidance from an experienced Palm Beach and Broward County juvenile defense lawyer before a juvenile arraignment hearing takes place as this hearing is held so a child can respond to their allegations and defend themselves.
-If a child admits guilt to an allegation in the petition, a deposition hearing can be scheduled for the earliest time possible.
+It is imperative to seek guidance from an experienced juvenile defense lawyer in Palm Beach Gardens before a juvenile arraignment hearing takes place.
+This hearing is held so a child can respond to their allegations and defend themselves.
+If a child admits guilt to an allegation in the petition, a deposition hearing can be scheduled as soon as possible.
 If a child denies allegations with the help of an experienced Florida criminal defense attorney, an adjudicatory hearing will be scheduled.

 Florida Juvenile Disposition Hearing

 If a disposition hearing is scheduled for a juvenile in Florida, the judge will determine the punishment(s) that will be imposed.
-Frequently, the Department of Juvenile Justice will make recommendations to the judge which they must consider before sentencing.
-Some penalties for juveniles in Florida may include restitution, school progress monitoring, rehabilitation, counseling, or community service depending on the severity of the crime.
+Frequently, the Department of Juvenile Justice will make recommendations to the judge, which they must consider before sentencing.